ZeroDiscord/EconomyBot/README.md

 - Balance
 - Leaderboard
 - CodeFactor : Easily usable
+## Contribute
+### Feel free to contribute to the repository by forking it and submitting a pull request we would love to have you as a contributor!
+You mst read through the nginx code of conduct and the (Included) license carefully before submitting a pull request.
+#### Node Version Requirement
+``12.x or higher``

 **NOTE FOR GLITCH HOSTERS
 `` THIS BOT DOES NOT DIE IT SENDS A HEARTBEAT (PING) EVERY 5 MINS TO THE GLITCH PROJECT SO THAT YOUR PROJECT STAYS ALIVE IF IT DOES NOT WORK FOR YOU THEN